 The first thing that we should mention in this article is that Windows 7 will be losing support this upcoming January, and with so many people/businesses still using machines running the decade-old operating system, Microsoft knew they needed to make Windows 10 that much more accessible.
 Their strategy is to provide Windows 10 as a cloud service.

-For the enterprise, however, it is vigilant to have added security in the form of a dedicated antivirus and powerful spam blocker.
-That’s not to deride the improvements Microsoft has made to its internal security system, it just provides more control for administrators whose job is keeping these threats from damaging an organization’s operational effectiveness.
+For the enterprise, however, it is vigilant to have added security in the form of a dedicated antivirus.
+Additionally, a powerful spam blocker.
+That’s not to deride the improvements Microsoft has made to its internal security system.
+It just provides more control for administrators whose job is to keep these threats from damaging an organization’s operational effectiveness.

 What to Expect from Windows 10 Enterprise Security

-As stated above, Windows Defender is a strong antivirus, but the real benefit to Windows 10’s security solutions is the improvement in identity and access management and data protection.
+As stated above, Windows Defender is a strong antivirus.
+However, the real benefit of Windows 10’s security solutions is the improvement in identity, access management, and data protection.
 In improving Windows 10’s identity and access management systems, Microsoft has made a point to improve security around the access points.
 They’ve thoroughly overhauled the way they authorize users, groups, and other systems to access data on Windows 10-controlled networks or devices.
-With this enhancement, administrators have more options to outline the ownership of objects, user rights, and data that is available for reporting.
+With this update, administrators have more options to outline the ownership of objects, user rights, and data that is available for reporting.

 User Account Control (UAC), found in the most recent version of Windows, is enhanced in Windows 10.
-It works to prevent malware by blocking the installation of unauthorized applications and prevent non-administrators from changing system settings.
+It works to prevent malware by blocking the installation of unauthorized applications and preventing non-administrators from changing system settings.
 Another change is the use of two-factor authentication to gain access.
-By setting up a two-factor authentication system, users will be forced to have access to additional accounts to gain access, mitigating access problems that come from stolen passwords.
+By setting up a two-factor authentication system, users will be forced to have access to additional accounts to gain access.
+Thus, mitigating access problems that come from stolen passwords.

-Additionally, Windows 10’s security includes BitLocker, a data protection feature that integrates with the OS and is used to address the near-constant threat of data theft (or unauthorized exposure).
-There are also dynamic features such as the Trusted Platform Module, which provides hardware-based security functions, and the ability to secure the Windows 10 boot process.
-Every security feature should be added into a dedicated Windows Information Protection policy that can be set per device or over an entire network.
+Additionally, Windows 10’s security includes BitLocker.
+It is a data protection feature that integrates with the OS.
+It is used to address the near-constant threat of data theft (or unauthorized exposure).
+There are also dynamic features such as the Trusted Platform Module.
+This provides hardware-based security functions, and the ability to secure the Windows 10 boot process.
+Every security feature should be added to a dedicated Windows Information Protection policy.
+Furthermore, the policy can be set per device or over an entire network.